thorseraq/FE-roadmap/README.md

 📫 link: [Using npm packages in your projects](https://docs.npmjs.com/using-npm-packages-in-your-projects)

-install lodash locally, package.json, package-lock.json file is generated automatically. **But how is non-relative path resolved?**
+install lodash locally, package.json, package-lock.json file is generated automatically. ⁉️**But how is non-relative path resolved?**

 Reproduce instructions:
 ```bash